Confirmed COVID-19 Cases Grow | The Highlands Current

 Governor closes schools, restricts gatherings

-■ State health officials said that, as of 1 p.m. on March 19, six people have tested positive in Putnam County, 31 in Dutchess, 798 in Westchester, 53 in Rockland, 10 in Ulster and 51 in Orange.
-Statewide, there were 4,152 positives, including 2,469 in New York City.
+■ State health officials said that, as of 3 p.m. on March 20, seven people have tested positive in Putnam County, 36 in Dutchess, 1,091 in Westchester, 101 in Rockland, 12 in Ulster and 84 in Orange.
+Statewide, there were 7,102 positives, including 4,400 in New York City.
 The first deaths were also reported, of an 82-year-old Brooklyn woman who had emphysema and a 65-year-old man in Rockland County who had other health problems.
 New York performed 10,000 tests overnight on Thursday, said Gov. Andrew Cuomo, bringing the total number of people tested in the state to 32,427.
 About 1,250 people are hospitalized, which is an 18 percent hospitalization rate.

+■ Questions?
+Dutchess County posts updates at dutchessny.gov/coronavirus and also has an informational hotline at 845-486-3555.
+Putnam County has posted info at putnamcountyny.com/health.
+New York State has created a coronavirus hotline at 888-364-3065, and a webpage at ny.gov/coronavirus.
+The state also created an email list to provide updates.
+The federal Centers for Disease Control and Prevention is posting updates at cdc.gov.

+■ On March 17, Sven Wenske created a private Facebook group, COVID-10 Philipstown Community Care, to share, communicate and organize information about the response to the virus.
+He encouraged community members to “post requests for aid/support and to share opportunities, events, broadcasts and blogs that may be helpful.
+See facebook.com/groups/philipstown-covid-19.

+■ In a statement, the Putnam County Health Department said: “At this time the PCDOH is not able to release the name of the towns with lab-confirmed positive cases.
+The PCDOH follows HIPAA (patient privacy) and New York State Department of Health regulations, protecting this information.
+NYSDOH determines the threshold for the number of cases when information can be shared, and at this time the Putnam County case number does not meet the threshold.
+This is the same for reporting any other communicable disease.”

+■ The state has issued a call for recently retired health care professionals to sign up as reserve staff and for qualified medical and nursing school students and staff.
+See health.ny.gov/assistance.
+The state also has a critical need for Personal Protective Equipment (PPE), including gloves, gowns, and masks, as well as ventilators.
+If you have or can make any of these items, email COVID19supplies@ESD.ny.gov.

-■ Gov. Andrew Cuomo on Friday (March 20) ordered all non-essential businesses to keep all of their workforce at home, effectively an order to close.
+■ Gov. Andrew Cuomo on Friday (March 20) ordered all non-essential businesses to keep all of their workforce at home, effectively an order to close, as of 8 p.m. on Sunday (March 22).
 Essential businesses include grocers and restaurants, health care providers, pharmacies, gas stations, convenience stores, banks, hardware stores, laundromats and cleaners, childcare providers, auto repair, utilities, warehouses and distributors, plumbers and other skilled contractors, animal-care providers, transportation providers, construction companies and certain manufacturers.

+Starting at 8 p.m. on March 21, barber shops, hair and nail salons, tattoo or piercing parlors and other personal-care businesses in New York state must close, the governor said.

+■ The Dutchess County Stabilization Center switched to “telepractice,” meaning its counselors will continue to operate 24/7 but only by telephone and videoconferencing.
+The center serves individuals experiencing crisis resulting from mental health or substance abuse issues.
+It can be reached at 845-486-2849.
+Or individuals can always call or text 845-486-9700 to be connected with a mental-health professional who can counsel or offer referrals.
+Dutchess County’s 24/7 Mobile Crisis Intervention Team will also move to operating via phone and telepractice.

 ■ New York on Wednesday (March 18) opened a drive-thru COVID-19 testing center at the Anthony Wayne Recreation Area on the Palisades Parkway in Rockland County.
 You must have an appointment; contact your doctor or the state Health Department at 888-364-3065.
 The hours are 7 a.m. to 7 p.m. daily.
 Due to the testing, Exit 17 will have limited access.